mistermaxis-zz/responsive-design/README.md

 # Project Name

-> Project from week 2 in the Microverse program, dealing with responsive design using media queries.
+> Project from week 2 in the Microverse program.
 ![screenshot](./app_screenshot.png)

-Additional description about the project and its features.
+In this project we were tasked with creating a responsive webpage using media queries, flexbox and CSS grid.

 ## Built With